Fresh Resources for Web Designers and Developers (March 2019)

 Gridsome

 Gridsome is a tool to build static websites and web applications with Vue.js and GraphQL.
 It’s able to handle multiple data streams such as from CMS like WordPress and Drupal, a local file like Markdown or Yaml, or external API like AirTable and Contentful.
-This is a really great alternative to Gatsby.js, especially if prefer Vue.js over React.js.
+This is a really great alternative to Gatsby.js, especially if you prefer Vue.js over React.js.

 The Browser

 This is the browser as envisioned by the World Wide Web inventor himself, Tim Berners-Lee.
-It’s a simple browser to render HTML and does not show an address bar like a modern browser but you can view by navigating to Document > Open from full document reference and paste in a URL and click Open.
+It’s a simple browser to render HTML and does not show an address bar like a modern browser, but you can view by navigating to Document > Open from full document reference and paste in a URL and click Open.
 And there you’ll see how your site will render with the original browser.

 Raster